Teaching Art Activities by Using Children’s Storybooks

 No part of this blog may be used or be reproduced in any manner whatsoever including reproducing, publishing, performing, and making any adaptions of the work – including translation into another foreign language without written permission except in the case of brief quotations embodied in critical articles and reviews.
 Nature of Art® Publishing P.O.
 Box 443 Solana Beach, California 92075.

-I’ve worked closely with young children for nearly 20 years, and I’ve observed how children exercise their creativity and build their imagination through art.
-Art is extremely valuable to the healthy development of a creative child, and it all starts with the concept of process art.
+I’ve noticed how children explore their creativity and expand their imagination through art activities.
+Art plays a important role in the holistic development of a creative child, with the cornerstone being process based art.

-Teaching Process-Based Art
+Teaching Process Based Art

 Process-based art is all about giving students room to explore their own art-making techniques.
 However, there should be a light, very simplistic introductory instructions on how mediums can work or be used.
 (This helps mitigate any messes and empowers children with the confidence to create.)
 I recommend showing early childhood students how mediums might turn out and the different techniques that can be achieved with each.